-Delhi prides itself in it’s historical legacy right from the Islamic citadels to the colonial flourishes of Edwin Lutyens.
-And what better way to explore the Capital City on foot while your body pumps endorphins!
+Delhi prides itself on it’s historical legacy right from the Islamic citadels to the colonial flourishes of Edwin Lutyens.
+And what better way to explore the Capital City on foot while your body pumps endorphins while running!

 If you love running while traveling, Delhi offers you an amazing opportunity to do so.

 The Airtel sponsored Delhi Half marathon (19 November 2017) starts and ends at the Jawaharlal Nehru Stadium which has been named after the first Prime Minister of India.
 The event is spread across 4 categories.

 The Delhi half marathon will take your feet on incredible adventures across the India Gate, ceremonial boulevard Rajpath (which means “King’s Way”) and the Indian Parliament.
 Peppy Music and Cheering crowd add on to the whole jingbang.

 I have never been very fond of running, but being an under trainee in the Indian Naval Academy, not running is not an option.In Academy, I WAS

 and so on the day of the Passing Out parade, I vowed, not to run ever EVER AGAIN!